What reliefs and exemptions are there from inheritance tax?

 More technical information can be found in HMRC’s Inheritance Tax Manual.
 In particular, their section on gifts with reservation can be found starting at page IHTM04071.
 Their guidance on exempt lifetime gifts starts on page IHTM14131.

-For sources of advice, see Getting help with bereavement and inheritance tax.
+For sources of advice, see our page Tax help on bereavement, trusts and estates.